 ARC Laureate Program in International Law

-Before joining MLS, Fabia was Assistant Professor of International Relations at the Federal University of São Paulo.
+Before joining Melbourne Law School, Fabia was an assistant professor of International Relations at the Federal University of São Paulo.
 Her research and teaching interests are focused on the theory and history of international law, regionalism and Latin America, and international human rights law.
-She completed her doctorate in international law at the University of São Paulo Law School, examining the case law of the Inter-American Court of Human Rights related to amnesties.
-She was a Doctoral Visiting Research Fellow at the Erik Castrén Institute of International Law and Human Rights at the University of Helsinki.
 Fabia earned her LLB and LLM from the University of São Paulo Law School.
+She completed her doctorate in international law at the University of São Paulo Law School, examining the case law of the Inter-American Court of Human Rights related to amnesties, and was a Doctoral Visiting Research Fellow at the Erik Castrén Institute of International Law and Human Rights at the University of Helsinki.

 Memberships and Affiliations

 - Co-coordinator with João Henrique Roriz of the Interest Groups of the Latin American Society of International Law